2009 swine flu pandemic in New Zealand: Outbreak history

 According to a three-month-long study coordinated by the Australian and New Zealand Intensive Care Research Centre that was published in the New England Journal of Medicine, up to 20% of intensive care unit (ICU) beds overall were occupied by swine flu patients at the height of the pandemic in July.
 In New Zealand hospitals, about 25% of all ICU activity was pandemic-related and about 12% of patients hospitalised with swine flu were admitted to ICU.
 The surge of patients with H1N1 influenza placed substantial strain on staff and resources, hospitals were stretched to the very limit of resources and were at the point where possible alternatives had to be considered.
 Unlike seasonal influenza strains, which tend to hit elderly people and those of severe underlying health problems more heavily, many of those who became critically ill with the swine flu were babies and middle-aged people, pregnant women, the obese, Pacific Islanders, Māori and Aboriginal patients.
 Rates of severe illness among Pacific people were seven times higher than the average, while those of Maori were twice as high.
 Overall, about one-third of patients who was admitted to an ICU because of swine flu had no underlying health problem.
 The first batch of swine flu vaccine arrived in the country in September.
 Currently only frontline health workers were in line to get the vaccine, but the Health Ministry is considering on widening access to include other "at risk" groups.

 On 21 October 2009, the Ministry of Health announced that the total number of death attributed to swine flu was 19, following a coroner's investigation of the 21 September death of a 35-year-old woman with underlying medical conditions in Waikato.
 The ministry expected the number to rise as the coroner completes investigations into a number of influenza-related deaths occurred over the last few months.
 Some students among a group visiting from Japan developed influenza in Christchurch in mid-October.
 Four tested positive for influenza H1N1, and a number of others had influenza-like symptoms.
 The ministry said it appeared that their illness originated in Japan.
 The group left New Zealand following treatment.

+The death toll was later revised to 49 deaths in 2009, before a further 20 were killed during a second wave in 2010.